qperfect-io/qleo/docs/manual/noise.rst

     [0, 1.0]
     ]

-For mixed unitary channels, you can obtain the list of probabilities and the list of unitary gates/matrices separately using :func:`~mimiqcircuits.krauschannel.probabilities`, :func:`~mimiqcircuits.krauschannel.unitarymatrices`, or :func:`~mimiqcircuits.krauschannel.unitarygates`, respectively:
+For mixed unitary channels, you can obtain the list of probabilities and the list of unitary gates/matrices separately using :func:`~qleo.krauschannel.probabilities`, :func:`~qleo.krauschannel.unitarymatrices`, or :func:`~qleo.krauschannel.unitarygates`, respectively:

 .. doctest:: python